What’s the best way to encrypt a PDF: Adobe Acrobat, Word, or PDF DRM encryption software?

 Further, while some online PDF encryption software has separate printing, viewing, copying, and editing controls, most don’t.
-The ones that do lack advanced functionality such as the ability to expire a PDF after a certain period, revoke document access after the password has been shared, or track who is opening the document.
+The ones that do suffer from the same security issues as Adobe, in that restrictions can be trivally removed.
+They also lack advanced functionality such as the ability to expire a PDF after a certain period, revoke document access after the password has been shared, or track who is opening the document.

 The problem however with all these online PDF encryption software tools is that they use passwords for protection, which can be easily removed with password recovery software.
 Also, you have to give the password to whoever you want to open the PDF file, and once they have that they can remove it and/or give it to others without your knowledge.

 Another problem with encrypting PDF files with passwords is that you have to manage them.
 If you have a lot of PDF files to encrypt then using passwords can be a significant management overhead as you will have to manage a list of PDF documents and their passwords.
 You will also need to have some type of password recovery system in place for when users forget them.

 Encrypting a PDF without passwords using DRM